Xiaofei-it/Shelly/doc/UTILITIES.md

 `xiaofei.library.shelly.tuple`.
 You can create a tuple by `XXX.create(...)` rather than using the constructor of a tuple class.

-###Stash
+## Stash

 Sometimes, in an action performed by a Domino, you want to save something for later use.

-Now you can use the stash actions or stash functions, whose classes are located in the package `xiaofei.library.shelly.function.stashfunction`.
+In this case, use the stash actions or stash functions, which are contained in the package `xiaofei.library.shelly.function.stashfunction`.
 These actions and functions are the same as their corresponding actions and functions except that they provide additional methods for stashing, with which you can stash data for later use.